eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- At least of 2 years working with tools like SAS, Python, SPSS, R, or SQL
 	- At least 2 years working with data integration tools to streamline processes in platforms like Cerner EMR, Apache Spark, MapReduce, MongoDB and Couchbase
 	- You can use data mining techniques to solve real world business problems
++ tech stack:
+	- Hadoop ecosystem and its components.
+	- Hadoop, Hive, HBase, and Pig
+	- Working experience in HQL
+	- Pig Latin Scripts and MapReduce jobs
+	- Hands-on experience in backend programming, particularly Java, and Node.js
+	- Analytical and problem-solving skills